 Gas allocation rules

-Allocation at Interconnection Points
+Allocation at Interconnection Points and Installation Points

-The determination of the provisional quantities of Natural Gas delivered redelivered at the Interconnection Points shall be performed on an hourly basis using telemetered quantities.
+The determination of the provisional quantities of Natural Gas delivered redelivered at the Interconnection Points or Installation Points shall be performed on an hourly basis using telemetered quantities.

-The determination of the final quantities of Natural Gas delivered or redelivered at the Interconnection Points shall be performed on an hourly basis after the Month using Checked Metered Quantities.
+The determination of the final quantities of Natural Gas delivered or redelivered at the Interconnection Points or Installation Points shall be performed on an hourly basis after the Month using Checked Metered Quantities.

 The Checked Metered Quantities shall be determined according to the respective Interconnection Agreement or according to the Metering Procedures as described in Attachment D and applicable between the TSO and the respective Adjacent TSO.